bigstrongbeast/DnD-for-All/README.md

 # DnD-for-All
-How to make DnD easy for onboarding
+How to make DnD easy for onboarding.
+Easy